 Generally Accepted Accounting Principles or GAAP

-Businesses and nonprofit organizations in the USA use the same set of accounting regulations called GAAP.
+Businesses and nonprofit organizations in the U.S. use the same set of accounting regulations called GAAP.
 The Financial Accounting Foundation selects members to serve on the Financial Accounting Standards Board (FASB), a nonprofit, independent body responsible for setting these principles.

 Companies that are not publicly traded are not obligated to follow GAAP.
 Still, to be listed on the stock market, they must create financial statements that comply with GAAP.
 Preparing financial statement standards and associated notes conforming with GAAP requires the certification of the chief executive officers and independent auditors of publicly listed companies.

 Lenders and investors can also demand GAAP-compliant financial statements from privately owned enterprises and charitable organizations.
 For example, most banks require audited GAAP financial statements once a year as a loan requirement.
-Consequently, even though it is not mandated by law, most USA businesses adhere to GAAP.
+Consequently, even though it is not mandated by law, most U.S. businesses adhere to GAAP.

 International Financial Reporting Standards or IFRS